BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

 //Create Pre-Hook that can ben used by Virtuals when data is being retrieved from a different collection using find()
 //SecondarySchemaName pre with args of find and function with arg next

-    //this populate with arg 'keyName' that needs to be populated
+    //this populate with arg of secondary schema 'keyName' that needs to be populated

     //next with no args

 //Create **VIRTUAL** to return more human readable sub-values
     //Example personName may have sub-values of first and last
-    //schemaName virtual with arg 'virtualName' get function with no args
+    //schemaName virtual with arg 'virtualName' get with arg function with no args

     //return template literal placeholders this.personName.first and this.personName.last, trim with no args